nickdoth/COMP7320-KPs/README.md

 - Worldview: People can only work near the desk with keyboard and pen, which is not convenient
 - Owner: Apple Inc.
 - Environment: Battery, Wireless Network, etc.

+### Activity Model

+* representation of minimum set of things to "do" with the root definition
+* activities modelled by verbs